 I started to use my body compass to assess my relationships and cut out the people who gave me a shackles-on response.
 I paid close attention to my instincts and gut rather than allowing logic and reason to rule my actions.
 It opened up space in my life for meeting some amazing people.

-Shortly after getting married, my husband and I set a goal to move back to Southern California to live closer to our family since we both grew up here.
+Shortly after getting married, my husband and I set a goal to move back to Southern California to live closer to our family.
 I resigned from a job that I enjoyed, but that caused a lot of stress and demanded all of my time.
-In exchange, we now have a life that gives us so much more time with each other and with the people that we love.
+In exchange, we now have a life that gives us so much more time with each other, the people that we love and activities we enjoy.

-Now, I am self-employed as a Life Coach (or Wayfinder) and seeing my clients have life-altering insights is extremely fulfilling.
+Now, I am self-employed as a Life Coach (or Wayfinder) and observing my clients when they have life-altering insights is extremely fulfilling.
 One of my client’s husbands told me, “I feel like I have my wife back, thank you.”
 Talk about heart-expanding!